Feeling Insecure? 6 Tips To Quiet Your Inner Critic

 "You've got to rein in the dictator within you," he says.
 "You've got to put that voice on a leash.

 For some people, these negative thoughts become debilitating and require professional attention.
-For the vast majority, though, there are simple tools that can help defang that inner dictator and stop it from holding you back when you want to connect with others.
+For the vast majority, though, simple tools can help defang that inner dictator and stop it from holding you back when you want to connect with others.

 1. Label the voice.